Click Here for SCVTV.comLocal Television for Santa Clarita

 Myth: Standard Oil Co. of Calfornia was acquired by Chevron in 1977.

-Fact: Standard Oil of California (SOCAL) created the "Chevron" trademark and used it successfully for many years prior to 1977, when SOCAL decided to rename its domestic operations "Chevron USA Inc." In 1984, SOCAL made the rebranding complete when it acquired Gulf Oil, eliminating the "Standard" name all together in favor of "Chevron."
+Fact: Standard Oil of California (SOCAL) created the "Chevron" trademark and used it successfully for many years prior to 1977, when SOCAL decided to rename its domestic operations "Chevron USA Inc." In 1984, SOCAL made the rebranding complete when it acquired Gulf Oil, eliminating the "Standard" name altogether in favor of "Chevron."
 (Reader Paul Millner, Business Development Manager, Chevron Richmond Refinery, 2008.)